hajinlee-lattice/Dasein/le-ui/README-WP.md

 During this process the UI is going to call stack A for the API Configuration for NODE_ENV ./bin/.enva
 1. cd to the root of le-ui folder
-2. `npm run wpdeva` ==> This command is going to call wp in watch mode for login, leadprioritization, insight projects.
+2. `npm run wpdeva` ==> This command is going to call wp in watch mode for login, atlas, insight projects.
 It is also calling devsetup.js (bin folder)
 3. open browser on localhost:3001 ==> login app shown

 - USE OF STACK B
 During this process the UI is going to call stack B for the API Configuration for NODE_ENV ./bin/.envb
 1. cd to the root of le-ui folder
-2. `npm run wpdeva` ==> This command is going to call wp in watch mode for login, leadprioritization, insight projects.
+2. `npm run wpdeva` ==> This command is going to call wp in watch mode for login, atlas, insight projects.
 It is also calling devsetup.js (bin folder)
 3. open browser on localhost:3001 ==> login app shown

 - BUILD PRODUCTION and RUN LOCAL